trivago/prettier-plugin-sort-imports/README.md

 **Note: If formatting `.vue` sfc files please install `@vue/compiler-sfc` if not in your dependency tree - this normally is within Vue projects.**

+**Note: If formatting `.svelte` sfc files please install `prettier-plugin-svelte` and configure it in the Prettier plugin before this plugin - this normally is within Svelte projects.**

 ### Usage

 Add an order in prettier config file.